 In Package 5B of Segment 9, there are three splice locations (primarily their work areas) and one HDD location for which additional archeological field/monitoring efforts are recommended (Table 6).
 One of the locations (HDD 88) is along a branch or tributary of Coeymans Creek, a watercourse which was identified in the Phase IA survey as worthy of archeological investigation (TRC 2020).
-[In the TRC report, the stream specified was mistakenly named the Onesquethaw Creek, a tributary of Coeymans Creek located upstream of the Selkirk Railyard Bypass.]
+In the TRC report, the stream specified was mistakenly named the Onesquethaw Creek, a tributary of Coeymans Creek located upstream of the Selkirk Railyard Bypass.
 Note that there are as many as two other crossings of the same drainage, but the cable will cross those locations either by means of HDD (89 and 90) or placed in the roadway embankment about 7 feet above the existing culvert.

-Deviation 59-2 is a short segment of cable that will be placed near the work areas for HDD 88 and Splice 191.
+Deviation S9-2 is a short segment of cable that will be placed near the work areas for HDD 88 and Splice 191.
 This will be situated at the north portion of the property at 398 South Albany Road.
-The farmhouse is thought to date to about 1830 but has been significantly modified.
+The farmhouse is thought to date to about 1830.
 It has no determination of eligibility according to CRIS.
-A separate building evaluation for the farmhouse should be initiated and consultation with NYSHPO taken.
+Additional consultation with NYSHPO will be taken.